 The 203k loan program is usually for buying a home that needs major repairs.
 But you can also use it to refinance and use the cash for home repairs.

-Remember that you will need to carry mortgage insurance for the life of your FHA mortgage, unless the laws change; it is possible that the Trump administration could change this rule.
+Remember that you will need to carry mortgage insurance for the life of your FHA mortgage payment, unless the laws change; it is possible that the Trump administration could change this rule.
 But for now, you must pay mortgage insurance for the life of an FHA lien.

 There also is a Streamlined 203k Loan Program that can lend you up to $35,000 for relatively minor repairs.